 This systematic review spanned studies on various forms of intermittent fasting, including caloric restriction, alternate-day fasting, time-restricted eating, and the Ramadan model of intermittent fasting.

 Surprisingly, the findings reveal a complex picture.
-While some participants experienced a significant uptick in BDNF following intermittent fasting regimens, indicating enhanced cognitive functions, others witnessed a dip or no change at all in BDNF levels.
+While some participants experienced a significant uptick in BDNF following intermittent fasting regimens, indicating enhanced cognitive functions, others witnessed a dip or no change in BDNF levels.

 Harnessing the Benefits